JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 Let's examine the advanced C interop-related usages of Kotlin/Native and [Kotlin Multiplatform](gradle-configure-project.md#targeting-multiple-platforms) builds with Gradle.

+> If you use a Mac and want to create and run applications for macOS or other Apple targets, you also need to
+> install [Xcode Command Line Tools](https://developer.apple.com/download/), launch it, and accept the license terms first.
+>
+{style="note"}

 ## Create a Kotlin library

 Kotlin/Native compiler can produce a dynamic library from the Kotlin code.
 A dynamic library often comes with a `.h`